sirinartk/lighthouse/docs/auth/README.md

-# Running Lighthouse on Authenticated Pages
+# Running Lighthouse on Authenticated Pages with Puppeteer

-Default runs of Lighthouse load a page as a "new user", with no previous session or storage data.
-This means that pages requiring authenticated access do not work.
-There are multiple ways to run Lighthouse on an authenticated page - this document focuses on the most flexible approach ([Puppeteer](https://pptr.dev)), but mentions other approaches briefly at the end.

 If you just want to view the code, see [example-lh-auth.js](./example-lh-auth.js).